Lifestyle Lessons: 9 Tips For Managing Type 2 Diabetes

 If you choose to drink, do so in moderation and always with a meal.
 The recommended limit of alcohol in patients with type 2 diabetes is:

 - one drink per day for women

 - two drinks per day for men age 65 or younger

 - one drink a day for men over 65 years of age.

 If you have an alcoholic drink, be sure to check your blood sugar before you go to bed, as alcohol can lead to swings in your glucose.
 Remember, alcohol is also empty calories, possibly adding weight to the scale.
 Instead, when at a party try a spritzer made with lime juice, soda water, and a twist.

 Don't Put It Off: Add Years to Your Life

-If you have diabetes, you're at greater risk of developing problems with your feet, including foot ulcers and infections from minor cuts and grazes.
-This is because of poor blood circulation in the feet, and blood glucose can damage the nerves.
+If you have diabetes, you're at greater risk of developing problems with your feet, including foot ulcers and infections from minor cuts.
+High blood sugar can lead to nerve damage and increase the risk for foot problems.